ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 Branching from rolling into beta
 --------------------------------

-The first step to prepare a stable releases is to promote a rolling branch into the beta channel of the release.
+The first step to prepare a stable release is to promote a rolling branch into the beta channel of the release.
 To do so, open a new PR targeting the ``release/1.NN`` branch changing: